Best Mortgage Refinance Lenders | September 2023

 With a no-closing cost refinance you won't have to pay upfront closing costs.
 Unfortunately, that doesn't mean the fees are waived.
 Instead, they either get added to the loan or baked into it through higher interest rates.

-Pros and cons of refinancing your mortgage
+What are the pros and cons of refinancing your mortgage?

 Here is a list of the benefits and the drawbacks to consider when refinancing your mortgage.

-- Lower your monthly payments.
+- It may also lower your monthly payments.

-- Borrow against your home’s equity.
+- The option of tapping into your home's equity.